Understand Your Risks to Prevent a Heart Attack

 Obesity and being overweight

-Many people may have difficulty losing weight.
+Many people may have trouble losing weight.
 But for those above a healthy weight, a sustained weight loss of 3% to 5% may lead to significant reductions in some risk factors.
 Greater sustained weight losses can improve blood pressure, cholesterol and blood glucose.

 Learn more about managing your weight.